bndtools/bnd/docs/_chapters/125-tour-features.md

 ## Description

 Maven Central is quickly moving towards a million revisions organized in 200.000 programs.
 It should be clear that we need to organize this huge pile of software.
 One way is to make sure you document your programs appropriately.
-It is highly recommended to have a short one paragraph description in each bundle so that sites like [jpm](https://jpm4j.org) can provide search facilities and useful presentation.
+It is highly recommended to have a short one paragraph description in each bundle.
 Adding a description to our bundle is easy:

 	v:               1.1.1